"""The core state representation.

 ]

-# Create a mapping from old batch indices to new consecutive indices
+# Create a mapping from old system indices to new consecutive indices

-# Create new batch tensor with remapped indices
+# Create new system tensor with remapped indices

 device=attr_value.device,